santolucito/CPSC112-game/README.md

 Here are some fun extra things for you to think about.
 They aren't needed to complete the assignment though.

-###Shortcircuting
-If you have the following code:

-    int x = 3
-    Bool[] a = new Bool[2];
-    if (a.length<x){
-      if (a[x]==true){
-        print("neat")
-      }
-    }

-We can change that code to look this, and only first half of the 'if' will be evaluated:

-    int x = 3
-    Bool[] a = new Bool[2];
-    if (a.length<x && a[x]==true){
-      print("neat")
-    }

-This is a very helpful (and cool) feature.
-If a[x]==true had been evaluated, we would have gotten an indexOutOfBounds error.
-This might be of help in writing buildPossibleMatchRow/Column.

 ###Dynamic Arrays/Lists
 By writing the expandArray function, you have just invented a version of  dynamic arrays, or lists.
 These are special arrays that you can use without worrying about making the array the right size.
 In java one implementation of this is called ArrayLists.
-We won't go into depth now, but feel free to investigate on your own!
+We won't go into depth now, but feel free to investigate on your own (chapter 7.5 in the textbook)!